 I first tried SUP with my labrador, Lucy, in the Summer of 2019.
 We got our first paddleboard a year later.
-Since then, Lucy and I have gone stand-up paddleboarding dozens of times on local lakes and rivers and even in the Chesapeake Bay!
+Since then, Lucy and I have been paddling together dozens of times on local lakes and rivers and even in the Chesapeake Bay!

-Stand-up Paddleboarding is a great adventure activity for dogs of all ages and skill levels.
+Stand up paddle boarding is a great adventure activity for dogs of all ages and skill levels.
 In fact, it’s really great for senior dogs who aren’t as mobile as they used to be.
+Plus, if they take a swim, the water can be very therapeutic for arthritic joints.
 Consider introducing this sport to your dog now so you can do it together well into their golden years!

 This post contains affiliate links.
 If you purchase through my links I may earn a small commission which will help me do more adventures like this with my dogs!